sane-mhloma/git-basic-exercises/README.md

+More changes loading for third commit.
 This is text editor.
 Here are some changes.
 An error occured